-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This keeps you from working through your whole application process and finding out at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to lock in a specific interest rate and a specific number of points for you for a specified period of time during your application process.
+This ensures that your interest rate can't grow while you are working through the application process.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.